 I also consider my 10-month-old boy who has recently started feeding himself (and will eat anything — gotta love babies!).
 A couple of our recent slow cooker meals have been soft enough for him to eat with a little mashing.
 I love that we are getting away from separate meals so early.
 He loves our food!

-4. Ensure Balanced Nutrition: I think planning meals is the key to providing your family with a variety of nutritious foods.
+I think planning meals is the key to providing your family with a variety of nutritious foods.
 The three big picture nutrition items I look for are fish twice a week, beans 2-3 times a week (as entree or side) and at least one vitamin-A rich veggie and one vitamin-C rich fruit daily.
-For more details on nutrition for the week see 7 Must-Dos for Family Meal Planning.

 I have found that picking “theme nights” makes planning easier and more fun.
-For us, Mondays are Mexican night, Wednesdays are for the slow cooker and Fridays are fish.
+For us, Mondays are Mexican night, Wednesdays are for the slow cooker, and Fridays are fish.
 I leave Tuesdays and Thursdays open.

 I try not to make too many complicated dishes at once – it stresses me out.
 If it’s a time-consuming entrée, for example, then the veggie has to be easy.
 A more complicated veggie or side has to be made with a slow cooker chicken or fish.
 When I first started cooking, I had my share of disasters.
 I think it’s progress that I haven’t had one in a while.

-Let me know if you like it.
+Let me know how these tips work for you.
 Happy meal planning!